cardillan/mindcode/doc/syntax/optimizations/CONDITION-OPTIMIZATION.markdown

 op greaterThanEq .x *tmp4 2
 ```

-The following example demonstrates constant folding applied to multiplication and division, plus a precision loss which typically occurs when handing decimal numbers:
+The following example demonstrates constant folding applied to multiplication and division, as well as the detection of a precision loss (which typically occurs when handing decimal numbers):

 ```Mindcode
 #set remarks = comments;